copyleft-org/copyleft-guide/CONTRIBUTING.md

 If you're looking for something to fix, just grep the *.tex files for "FIXME" and you'll find plenty.
 Many of them are simple and easy to do.
-Some of them are writing, and some of them are formatting-related.
+Some of them are writing, and some of them are simply formatting-related.

+If you want a larger, more involved writing project, take a look at the [TODO list in this repository](TODO.md).
+That list has bigger items that other contributors have identified as necessary.
+(BTW, the project contributors are considering various possible copylefted bug-tracking solutions, but admittedly haven't picked a bug-tracker yet.)

 There is also a [TODO list on the website](https://copyleft.org/todo/), which are mostly related to formatting, layout and infrastructure, but if you'd